 The water table: The depth at which groundwater is found, which is affected by rainfall or lack thereof

-Earth’s atmosphere: All of the air that surrounds the Earth.
+Earth’s atmosphere: All of the air that surrounds the earth.
 It is held near the earth due to gravity.
-There is no distinct starting point, but instead a gradual decline; the further up into the atmosphere you get, the less air is held down.
-Also, the higher air is thinner, with less oxygen, and unbreathable.
-(Side note: the moon’s gravitational pull isn’t strong enough to hold air down, so there is no air on the moon.)
+There is no distinct endpoint of this region, but instead a gradual decline into airlessness.
+This is because the gravitational pull on the higher air particles is gradually reduced.
+Higher air is thinner, with less oxygen, and unbreathable.
+(Side note: The moon’s gravitational pull isn’t strong enough to hold air down, which is why there is no air or similar gaseous atmosphere on the moon.)

 Ecology: The study of the way living things interact with their environments